funvill/funvill.github.io/_posts/2016-07-12-alternatives-to-the-vancouver-hackspace.md

 - [MickMake](https://www.youtube.com/channel/UC7GMT3ohvYEAJFDenzj9EMQ) - Current status of the maker world.
 Reviews, tutorials, technology explanations, news and Maker event coverage.
 - [EEVblog](https://www.youtube.com/user/EEVblog) - An off-the-cuff video blog for electronic engineers, hobbyists, and hackers.

 ### Blogs

 - [Adafruit blog](https://blog.adafruit.com/) - New products as well as interesting projects.
 - [Sparkfun blog](https://www.sparkfun.com/news) - New products as well as interesting projects.

 ### Retailers
-Online retailers of compoents and dev boards.
+Online retailers of components and dev boards.

-#### Devlopment boards and kits
+#### Development boards and kits

 - [Adafruit](https://www.adafruit.com/) - One of the best.
-Great community partner, lots of tutorials.
+A great community partner, lots of tutorials.
 Order your stuff from here when you are getting started.
-- [SparkFun](http://www.sparkfun.com/) - Awesome site with tutorials and lots of breakout boards and rad parts.
+- [SparkFun](http://www.sparkfun.com/) - Awesome site with tutorials and lots of breakout boards and parts.
 - [Seeed Studio](https://www.seeedstudio.com/) - Strait from Shenzhen.
 - [ITead Studio](http://iteadstudio.com/) - Similar to Seeed Studio, and also located in China.
 - [Solarbotics](http://www.solarbotics.com/) - Robotics related parts (motors, electronics, gears, sensors, etc).
 - [RobotShop](http://www.robotshop.ca/) - Robots and related parts.

-#### Eletronic components
+#### Electronic components

 - [Digikey](http://digikey.ca/) - They've got pretty much anything, and they ship overnight from Canada.
 - [Mouser](http://ca.mouser.com/) - Similar to Digikey, but ship from the US (taking an extra day usually).